 Gatwick has been recognised by the National Autistic Society as a leader in innovative solutions for passengers.
 This is in recognition for our work to introduce the hidden disability lanyard, as well as our plans for new facilities at the airport, such as a sensory room.
 We work with the charity and consult with them on a number of issues to make sure that we are providing the right assistance.

-We are proud to have been awarded the status of an Autism Friendly Airport for the second year running.
+We are proud to have been awarded the status of an Autism Friendly Airport.

 Crawley Autism Support